<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Brief product summary

-StrongDM is a Dynamic Access Management (DAM) platform that lets administrators and security leaders manage accessibility to databases, servers, web apps, and Kubernetes systems.
+StrongDM is a Zero Trust PAM platform that lets administrators and security leaders manage accessibility to databases, servers, web apps, and Kubernetes systems.
 It acts as a single source of truth to automate user provisioning workflows while securing verification with multi-factor authentication (MFA), role-based access control (RBAC), and enforcement of protected session types, including SSH and Microsoft Remote Desktop Protocol (RDP).

 Use cases